-a.
-An in-state transfer student previously enrolled in a school in the state of Florida shall present the above information or have it verified from the sending school.
+- it verified from the sending school.
+If verified, a 30-day waiver can be given. - b.
+A transfer student previously enrolled in a school outside the state of Florida shall present the above information or have it verified from the sending school.
 If verified, a 30-day waiver can be given.
+If not verified, no waivers can be given for birth certificate or immunizations. - 3.
+Kindergarten Readiness Screening

-- A transfer student previously enrolled in a school outside the state of Florida shall present the above information or have it verified from the sending school.
-If verified, a 30-day waiver can be given.
-If not verified, no waivers can be given for birth certificate or immunizations. - Kindergarten Readiness Screening The statewide kindergarten readiness screening will be administered to each kindergarten student in the school district within the first 30 days of each school year.
-The statewide kindergarten screening assesses the readiness of each student for kindergarten based upon the performance standards adopted by FDOE under § 1002.67(1), F.S., for the Voluntary Prekindergarten Program.
+The statewide kindergarten readiness screening will be administered to each kindergarten student in the school district within the first 30 days of each school year.
+The statewide kindergarten screening assesses the readiness of each student for kindergarten based upon the performance standards adopted by FDOE under Section 1002.67(1), F.S., for the Voluntary Prekindergarten Program.